-Excessive hand sweating or palmar hyperhidrosis can appear at a very young age.
-Children as young as 6 or 7 can have problems with excessive hand sweating which is often poorly understood by their parents, teachers and schoolmates.
-Obviously this can very stressful and create a lot of functional and social problems.
-The surgical solution should not be applied at a very young age.
-I believe that children suffering from hyperhidrosis should be supported by their families and try any conservative measures available.
+Excessive hand sweating, also known as palmar hyperhidrosis, can appear at a very young age.
+Children as young as 6 or 7 can have problems with excessive hand sweating, which is often poorly understood by their parents, teachers, and schoolmates.
+This can very stressful, and creates a lot of functional and social problems.
+The surgical solution cannot be considered at a very young age like this.
+Dr. Reisfeld believes that children suffering from hyperhidrosis should be supported by their families, while they try any conservative measures available.

-Even though surgical treatment was offered to children as young as 10 years of age it was observed that there recurrence rate in the younger age groups is higher.
-Dr. Reisfeld believes that within this age group (10-14 years old) the regeneration ability is much more pronounced giving a reason for a higher rate of recurrence.
-Also during these younger years and time of growth the body has more ways to change.
-Because of that Dr. Reisfeld at present limits the surgical treatment for patients who reach mental and physical maturity (Over 14 to 15 years of age).
-Having said that, when one encounters this younger population, with enormous physical and mental anguish, then after careful consideration the procedure can be offered.
+Even though surgical treatment was offered to children as young as 10 years of age in the past, it was observed that the recurrence rate in younger age groups is higher.
+Dr. Reisfeld believes that within this age group (10-14 years old), the regeneratives abilities are much more pronounced which would explain the higher rate of recurrence.

 Alternative Hyperhidrosis Treatments

-A surgical approach should be reserved for only the severe cases once the child enters maturity.
+A surgical approach should be reserved for only severe cases once the child enters maturity.
 This should be determined with your doctor.
-The decision about performing sympathectomy in the younger age groups should NOT be done on an emotional basis.
+The decision to perform sympathectomy in younger age groups should NOT be done on an emotional basis.
 The decision should only be made after careful consideration.